sourav15102/MyLearning/Dev/Java/Code Labeller Project.md

 getting properties values
-when we have two way relationship between two entities, wif we set one, other have its values too. storing files
+when we have two way relationship between two entities, wif we set one, other have its values too. storing files understand exactly how things are working(http payload, )

 [[Spring Security]]